"More than 90% of type 2 diabetes cases can be prevented by lifestyle changes!"

 - People who have type 2 diabetes are insulin-resistant.
 As we discussed, insulin is a hormone that helps your body turn sugar into energy.
 When you have type 2 diabetes, your cells don't respond to it like they should.
 This is also known asinsulin resistance.
 When it happens, sugar backs up in your blood.
 Your pancreas, until it eventually fails, works overtime to make even more insulin to get rid of the sugar.
 So you wind up with too much of both: too much insulin and too much blood sugar.

-- Diabetes can be really serious, even leading to death.
+- Diabetes can be really serious, and in some cases even lead to death.
 In fact, type 2 diabetes is the seventh leading cause of death in the United States.
 According to the Center for Disease Control (CDC), nearly 7 out of every 10 people with diabetes over the age of 65 will die of some form of heart disease.
 If you have it, your overall death risk is about twice that of people your age who don’t have diabetes.

 - People with high blood sugar are often extremely thirsty.
 Other symptoms include dry mouth, frequent hunger (especially after you eat), frequent urination, fatigue, blurred vision, and headaches.
 Type 2 diabetes can also cause itching, numbness, and tingling in the hands and feet.
 You may also notice that wounds heal more slowly than they used to.